wp-plugins/random-content/readme.txt

 Yes.
 Create a group, and assign specific entries to the group.
 It works just like categories.

+= How do I find the group id? =

+Click on Random Content->Group.
+Click on the group name and look for the tag_ID parameter in the address bar's URL.

 == Screenshots ==

 1. Adding the widget to a sidebar.

 == Changelog ==

+= 0.4 =
+* Update input text syntax in widget

 = 0.3 =
 * Add shortcode functionality.